pact-foundation/docs.pact.io/website/docs/getting_started/sharing_pacts.md

 > **Quick Start**
 >
-> The Pact Broker is an open source tool that requires you to deploy, administer and host it yourself.
+> The Pact Broker is an open source tool that requires you to deploy, administer and host yourself.
 If you would prefer a plug-and-play option, we've created [Pactflow](https://pactflow.io/?utm_source=ossdocs&utm_campaign=sharing_pacts), a fully managed Pact Broker with additional features to simplify teams getting started and scaling with Pact.
 >
 > Get started for free on our Developer Plan [here](https://pactflow.io/pricing/?utm_source=&utm_campaign=sharing_pacts_dev_plan).